Component Creator

 Using the CMake Runner Skill:

-Build and run the new component's tests:
+Build and run the tests for each part:

 Commit all your changes: